Lasham Festival Players

 This player has kindly been sponsored by Hampshire Cheese Co.

-Eva Richards graduated from the Royal Northern College of Music with Distinction in 2018, where she studied with Nicholas Trygstad.
-She has recently completed her MA in Cello Performance with Anthony Arnone at the University of Iowa, where she also taught cello and coached chamber music.
+Eva Richards graduated from the Royal Northern College of Music in 2018, where she studied with Nicholas Trygstad.
+In 2020 she completed her MA in Cello Performance with Anthony Arnone at the University of Iowa, where she also taught cello and coached chamber music.

+She is currently continuing her postgraduate studies at the Royal Academy of Music with Felix Schmidt.
 As a soloist, Eva has recently performed concertos with the Laganside Sinfonia and the Ulster Orchestra in the final of the Flax Trust Music Awards, for which she was award the Audience Prize.
-Eva has premiered works in Manchester, Iowa, and the Midwest Composers’ Symposium in Cincinnati, and she has performed in the Irish Heritage Awards in the Wigmore Hall.
+She has also performed in the Irish Heritage Awards in the Wigmore Hall.
+A passionate interpreter of new music, Eva has premiered works in Manchester, Iowa, and the Midwest Composers’ Symposium in Cincinnati and commissioned several works for the instrument.

-Eva has worked with the Ulster Orchestra, the RTÉ National Symphony Orchestra and in 2019/20 was the Assistant Principal Cellist of the Dubuque Symphony Orchestra in Iowa.
-She has also given masterclasses and performances in Iowa and at the University of Minnesota-Duluth.
-Currently Eva teaches privately and with the Irish Chamber Orchestra’s Sing Out With Strings initiative.
+Eva works regularly with Ireland’s National Symphony Orchestra, and has also worked with the Ulster Orchestra and the Dubuque Symphony Orchestra in Iowa.
+She has given masterclasses and performances in Iowa and at the University of Minnesota-Duluth, University of Mississippi and Queen’s University Belfast.
+Eva teaches privately and with the Irish Chamber Orchestra’s Sing Out With Strings initiative.

-Alongside her playing career, Rebecca has taught extensively as a violin and viola tutor.
-Between 2016-19 she was an upper-strings tutor and chamber music coach for Sandwell Music and Arts Service, as well as assistant director of the ‘Mini Maestros’ young strings ensemble.
-She was also a strings mentor for the ARCO project, a long-distance virtual learning initiative between the Royal Birmingham Conservatoire and the Morris Isaacson Centre for Music in Soweto, South Africa.
-Rebecca is currently a member of the Rumava String Trio.
+Rebecca has taught extensively as a private viola and violin tutor.
+Between 2016 and 2019 she was chamber music coach and conductor of junior ensembles at Sandwell Music and Arts Service, West Bromwich.
+During her undergraduate degree, she mentored for the ARCO project, a long-distance learning initiative between the Royal Birmingham Conservatoire and young musicians from the Morris Isaacson Centre for Music in Soweto.
+Rebecca currently teaches violin and viola and leads musicianship workshops at Hanson Community Arts in Marsden.

-Megan Thompson is a freelance violinist and strings teacher based in Manchester.
+Megan Thompson is a freelance violinist and strings teacher based in Liverpool.
 Megan completed her undergraduate and postgraduate degrees at the Royal Northern College of Music under the tutelage of Steven Wilkie.
-An active freelance violinist and session musician, Megan performs regularly with ensembles such as Manchester Concert Orchestra, Skipton Camerata and Docklands Sinfonia as well as performing as the solo violinist for the Carpenters Story UK Tour and the Illegal Eagles.
+An active freelance violinist and session musician, Megan works and performs regularly with ensembles such as Yorkshire Symphony Orchestra, Manchester Concert Orchestra, Skipton Camerata and Docklands Sinfonia as well as performing as the solo violinist for the Carpenters Story UK Tour and the Illegal Eagles.